All Episodes

 All of them were Democrats.

-And it'd be like saying, look, people who go around rallying against the evils of abortion inspired this violence.
+And it'd be like saying, look, people who go around railing against the evils of abortion inspired this violence.

-It's an extremely dangerous theory to accept regardless of where it's coming from, including when it comes from the American right, Essentially now trying to say violence isn't just the trigger, people who pull triggers or stab people, violence are words.
+It's an extremely dangerous theory to accept regardless of where it's coming from, including when it comes from the American right, essentially now trying to say violence isn't just the trigger, people who pull triggers or stab people.

-No, we're gonna now expand violence to include people who criticize some those on the right have criticized Charlie Kirk.
+No, we're going to now expand violence to include people who criticize those on the right, have criticized Charlie Kirk.

 Not only is this an extremely dangerous theory, no matter what political faction you're in, it's one that Charlie Kirk himself, as we're about to show you, vehemently rejected over and over.